reubano/lambdaconf-tutorial/README.md

 4
 ```

-To play around with the code, view the following files in your text editor of choice.
+To play around with the code, view the following files in your text editor of your choice.

 - [Presentation](https://github.com/reubano/lambdaconf-tutorial/blob/master/presentation.py): use to follow along as I talk, and reference during the exercises
-- [Exercises](https://github.com/reubano/lambdaconf-tutorial/blob/master/exercises.py): test your own code by typing `python3 exercises.py` in a terminal
+- [Exercises](https://github.com/reubano/lambdaconf-tutorial/blob/master/exercises.py): test your own code by typing `python3 exercises.py` in the terminal (*NOT* a python shell)
-- [Solutions](https://github.com/reubano/lambdaconf-tutorial/blob/master/solutions.py): see how the solution should look by typing `python3 solutions.py` in a terminal.
+- [Solutions](https://github.com/reubano/lambdaconf-tutorial/blob/master/solutions.py): see how the solution should look by typing `python3 solutions.py` in the terminal (*NOT* a python shell)

 ### Remote

 To play around with the code, [visit mybinder](http://beta.mybinder.org/v2/gh/reubano/lambdaconf-tutorial/master) and select the appropriate notebook.

 - Presentation (`presentation.ipynb`): use to follow along as I talk, and reference during the exercises
 - Exercises (`exercises.ipynb`): test your own code by typing directly into your browser
 - Solutions (`solution.ipynb`): interact with the solution and view the intermediate results

 ## A few tips